gccloudone/aurora/content/en/team/standard-operating-procedures/enterprise-landing-zone.en.md

 ## 4. Azure Feature Registration

+First you need to ensure that the account performing the operations below is added to:

+* XXXX-XXX-XXXXX-Operations (This group has owner on the subscription)

+> You might need to log out and log back in in order for this to take effect.

-Enable and confirm the EncryptionAtHost feature for your subscription:
+Now you can enable and confirm the EncryptionAtHost feature for your subscription:

 ```sh
 az feature register --namespace Microsoft.Compute --name EncryptionAtHost